Watergate Babies: Legacy

-In 2018, Politico's John A. Lawerence, along with some of the surviving Watergate Babies, reflected on their long-term impact.
-The magazine concluded that the reforms to the committee structure, and the increased transparency, they worked for had permanently changed Congress as an institution.
+In 2018, Politico's John A. Lawrence, along with some of the surviving Watergate Babies, reflected on their long-term impact.
+The magazine concluded that the reforms to the committee structure, and the increased transparency they worked for had permanently changed Congress as an institution.
 However, those changes had, Lawrence argued, helped contribute to the later rise of the New Right and shaped the polarized political climate of the late 2010s.

 The Watergate Babies often framed what had previously been policy goals—such as stronger consumer protection and environmental cleanup—as rights, a discursive tactic that Lawrence noted would later be adopted by conservatives.
 On the House floor, the new members' willingness to vote as a bloc forced votes on divisive issues that their more senior colleagues had long avoided, another tactic that conservatives successfully emulated.
 When House sessions began broadcasting on television in 1979, another reform the Babies had sought, a younger conservative, Newt Gingrich, began using after-hours "special orders" to attack Democrats, which gained him the prestige and followers, allowing him to lead the Republican Revolution in 1994, with Gingrich becoming Speaker of the House.

 "We came here to take the Bastille," recalled George Miller, who retired in 2015, one of the last Watergate Babies to do so.
 "We destroyed the institution by turning the lights on."